BEESLab/Arcanum/README.md

 ## Other Notes
 * Arcanum’s taint source logs, propagation logs, and the storage sink logs are located in `/ram/analysis/v8logs/`.
 All other taint sink logs are in the user data directory of Chromium.
 * When testing Arcanum with Docker, ensure to allocate sufficient CPU resources (4 logical processors or more), especially when running multiple containers in parallel (e.g., using `--cpus=4 --cpuset-cpus=0-3`).
 Use `--cpuset-cpus` to specify CPUs in scenarios where preemption may occur.
 * As described in Section 3.4 in the paper, we introduce a forced delay in Arcanum to ensure that a target web page will fully load before an extension injects its content script.
 We configure this delay as a Chrome switch `--custom-script-idle-timeout-ms` and `--custom-delay-for-animation-ms`.
+Users can set a specific delay when recording and replaying different web pages according to their page loading times.
 Please refer to the provided test cases for examples of its usage.
+The test cases were evaluated on a Linux server with 8 CPUs and 16 GiB of RAM.
+If you are testing with fewer CPU resources, please consider increasing the value of the two switches mentioned above in the test case scripts.

 ## Citation
 If you use our system in your research, please cite our work using this Bibtex entry: